-Sometimes, even when you do everything right, a new job isn't what you expected it would be.
-You may be feeling like you want to quit already, even though you just started.
+If you feel like you want to quit already, you have options.
 You don't have to stay, but you should do your best to leave on a positive note.

-However, you need to do what's best for you and not staying may be the only option.
-It can even be better to quit than to stay, so the company doesn't invest any more resources in getting you on board and training you.
+However, you need to do what's best for you, and leaving may be the only option.
+It can also be better for the organization for you to quit, so that it doesn't invest any more resources in onboarding and training you.
 That way, both you and your employer can start over.

 The Best Way to Quit a Job You Just Started

-If your resignation is inevitable, you should do your best to resign in a tactful manner so as not to unnecessarily burn any bridges.
+If your resignation is inevitable, you should do your best to resign in a tactful manner, so as not to burn any bridges unnecessarily.
 Review these tips for quitting a new job as gracefully as possible.

 Whenever possible, give your employer a considerable amount of notice regarding your intended departure.
-Consult the employee handbook for your organization to identify the minimum notice required, which is usually two weeks depending on the type of job.
+Consult the employee handbook for your organization to identify the minimum notice required, which is usually two weeks.
 However, offer the maximum amount of notice if you can manage it.
-It’s not acceptable if you can help it, to give less notice just because you have less tenure with the organization.
+If you could otherwise avoid it, it's not acceptable to give less notice just because you have less tenure with the organization.

 Most employers will not want to keep you around for an excessive amount of time following your resignation but will appreciate the gesture of good faith.
 If you have an employment contract, the amount of notice required may be listed there.